vipul1066/Uifry-Landing-Page/README.md

 Step 1: Create new folder in vs code and open terminal.

-Step 2: git clone "https://github.com/vipul1066/Uifry-Landing-Page.git"(run this command to clone the repo locally).
+Step 2: git clone "https://github.com/vipul1066/Uifry-Landing-Page.git" (run this command to clone the repo locally).

 Step 3: Use Live Server vs code extension to see the output.